 You can visualize the Y shaped staples that are holding the skin together at the top.
 They are not holding at the bottom.
 The white material at the bottom where the incision is open is the tenacious pus that rabbits get when there is an infection.

 We attempted to keep the sutures in place and treat the open wound at the bottom.
-We thoroughly flushed the wound under the staples and trimmed off diseased tissue. after one week of this therapy the infection got worse so we had to remove all the staples and treat this infection as an open wound.
+We thoroughly flushed the wound under the staples and trimmed the diseased tissue.
+After one week of this therapy the infection got worse so we had to remove all the staples and treat this infection as an open wound.

 This is the wound immediately after we removed the staples and removed the dead tissue along with infection.
 It is impossible to remove all the infection that is present due to the tenacious nature of rabbit pus.